tdv/mif/README.md

 ## HTTP
 [Source code](https://github.com/tdv/mif/tree/master/examples/http)
 **Description**
 The example demonstrates the work of the HTTP server with dual interface for processing raw HTTP requests and MIF RPC by HTTP.
+More you can see in the chapter ["Web service.
+Additional"](https://github.com/tdv/mif/wiki/Chapter-5)

 ## RPC.
 Hello World
 [Source code](https://github.com/tdv/mif/tree/master/examples/hello_world)